d-kozak/enticing/index-server/SPEC.md

         * ask about indexes and entities that can be used in queries
     ```javascript
     responsePayload = {
+        corpusName: string // name of the corpus that the data belongs to
         entities: Map<nertag,Pair<description,Map<atttribute,description>>>, // entities and their attributes
         indexes: Map<indexName,description>  // all indexes that can be queried
     }